 How does the CNSC ensure that radioactive waste is transported safely to waste management facilities?

-The responsibility to regulate the safe transport of nuclear substances, including radioactive waste, is jointly shared between the CNSC and Transport Canada.
-Transport Canada’s Transportation of Dangerous Goods Regulations (TDGR) deal with the transport of all classes of dangerous goods, while the CNSC’s Packaging and Transport of Nuclear Substances Regulations (PTNSR) are primarily concerned with health, safety and security of the public, and protection of the environment as they relate to the special characteristics of radioactive materials.
+The responsibility for regulating the safe transport of nuclear substances, including radioactive waste, is jointly shared between the CNSC and Transport Canada.
+Transport Canada’s Transportation of Dangerous Goods Regulations (TDGR) deal with the transport of all classes of dangerous goods, while the CNSC’s Packaging and Transport of Nuclear Substances Regulations (PTNSR) are primarily concerned with the health, safety and security of the public, and the protection of the environment related to the special characteristics of radioactive materials.
 Both the TDGR and PTNSR apply to all persons who handle, offer for transport, transport or receive nuclear substances.

 The basic philosophy guiding the development of the PTNSR is that safety relies heavily on the design of the transport package.
-Package designs are combined with additional regulatory controls (including labeling, placarding, quality assurance and maintenance records) and allow for radioactive material to be carried safely using any mode of transport – such as road, rail, air and sea transportation.
+Package designs are combined with additional regulatory controls (including labelling, placarding, quality assurance and maintenance records) and allow for radioactive material to be carried safely using any mode of transport, such as road, rail, air and sea transportation.

 All nuclear substances are transported in packages selected according to the nature, form and quantity or activity of the substance.
-General design requirements apply to all package types, to ensure that they can be handled safely and easily, secured properly, and are able to withstand routine conditions of transport.
+General design requirements apply to all package types in order to ensure that they can be handled safely and easily, are secured properly, and are able to withstand routine conditions of transport.

-For further information on how the CNSC ensures safe transport of nuclear substances in Canada, refer to the CNSC fact sheet on Regulating the Packaging and Transport of Nuclear Substances in Canada.
+For further information on how the CNSC ensures the safe transport of nuclear substances in Canada, refer to the CNSC fact sheet titled Regulating the Packaging and Transport of Nuclear Substances in Canada.

 As long-term strategies and solutions for the safe management of used nuclear fuel and radioactive waste evolve, the Government of Canada must continue to demonstrate how it meets its international obligations under the terms of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.